New low-end model launched, but remaining lineup unchanged.

 Other iMac Features

-The iMac was redesigned in 2012, and the late 2013 update retains the same "ultra-thin" design, just 5 mm thick at the edge.
+The iMac was redesigned in 2012, and the current models retain the same "ultra-thin" design, just 5 mm thick at the edge.
 The display remains the same as well, incorporating a fully laminated design that improves optical quality.
 There's also an anti-reflective coating to cut down on glare.

 There are four USB 3.0 ports, two Thunderbolt ports, an SDXC card slot, and a mini DisplayPort, along with dual microphones, a headphone port, and stereo speakers.